Labs

 Oxygen consumption = Arterial oxygen – venous oxygen

-A change in the oxygen dissociation curve will affect oxygen utilization or consumption, as will the ability of mitochondria to use the oxygen that diffuses into cells.
-It oxygen needs are not met by oxygen consumption, tissues start to use anaerobic metabolism and lactic acid builds up in the blood.
+A change in the oxygen dissociation curve will affect oxygen unloading in tissues and therefore oxygen utilization/consumption, as will the ability of mitochondria to use the oxygen that diffuses into cells.
+If oxygen needs are not met by oxygen consumption, tissues start to use anaerobic metabolism and lactic acid builds up in the blood.
 As we saw earlier, this patient’s lactate was normal, indicating that she was meeting her oxygen needs via various compensatory mechanisms, presumably with increased stroke volume and a shift of the oxygen dissociation curve to the right.

-There are two more adaptations to discuss in chronic severe anemia:
+There are two more adaptations we need to discuss in chronic severe anemia:

 1. Increased vital capacity of the lungs, which optimizes arterial oxygen saturation